Spain and Portugal SEPTEMBER 2027

 During the afternoon, you will all get to know the cultural Duoro landscape (listed as a UNESCO World Heritage Site) via a guided river cruise.
 During this tour, you will meander along the Douro River in an old rabelo boat (wooden Portuguese vessels that carried the wine casks from the quintas).

-/ Meals: Breakfast & Dinner included
+/ Meals: Breakfast and Dinner included (Lunch is own arrangements)

 / Accommodation: Quinta de la Rosa (Wine Estate) Pinhao - (Portugal)

-Day 11, Wednesday 30 September
+Day 11, Tuesday 21 September

 Obidos